olest/london_datascience_journalclub/README.md

 # london_datascience_journalclub
-My notes for the LDSJC
+My notes for the [LDSJC](https://www.meetup.com/London-Data-Science-Journal-Club/) sessions that I chaired over the years.